 Online Reference Services

-All reference services for the Fall 2020 semester will be online.
+All reference services are available online.
 Students can request reference services by

-- booking an online reference chat appointment through our Bookings Page
+- booking an online appointment with a librarian through our Bookings Page

 - emailing Library@morrisville.edu.